instructure/straitjacket/README.md

 -----------

 There is a Vagrantfile provided for devloping Straitjacket.
-Run `vagrant up` to build the image, then `vagrant ssh` in and `cd straitjacket` to start working.
+Run `vagrant up` to build the image.

+To run straitjacket locally for development, ssh into the VM with `vagrant ssh` and run:

+    cd straitjacket
+    ./straitjacket-setup.sh
+    ./run-dev.sh

+This will listen on port 8081, which is forwarded to the host machine.

+You'll need to re-run `straitjacket-setup.sh` any time you add/modify a language apparmor profile or docker image.
+New docker images need to be added there, as well.

 AMI
 -----